The South Carolina EPSCoR program collaborates with several other programs. Find additional information below.

 COBREs in South Carolina include:

-- Bioengineering Center of Regeneration and Formation of Tissues (SC BioCRAFT)
+- Bioengineering Center for Regeneration and Formation of Tissues (SC BioCRAFT)

 - Center for Targeted Therapeutics

 - Research Center for Child Well-Being